FlyCuteBird/MKTLON/README.md

 # MKTLON
-The code will be released after our paper is accepted
+The code will be released after our paper is accepted.